 - Buy Items in their original form: Instead of buying veges pre chopped, buy them whole as you’ll be paying extra for having them pre-prepared.

-- Save Money, Read the Tags and look for the best value option: Look for what’s on special with the things you buy regularly.
+- Think "inexpensive", not Inferior Quality.
+Save Money, Read the Tags and look for the best value option.
+Look for what’s on special with the things you buy regularly.
 Just because you’ve always bought a certain brand, why not try a different one, if is 25 % off or 2 for 1.
 The only way to discover if you’ll like it is to try it and you’ll save some money in the process.
 If you don’t like it you can always go back to the other brand.

 Here’s my top 10 items to buy generic:

 When you get home for your shop, its just as important to take a few minutes to store your meat, fruit and veges.
 A little effort up front will pay off down the track and make you shop go further by reducing wastage.

 - If you’re freezing meat, remove the store bought packaging and separate the meat out into portion sizes.
 For example I’ll generally buy a half dozen chicken breasts and freeze them in individual ziplock bags so it’s convenient if I’m cooking for one or cooking for two.
 Make sure to name and date your freezer bags so you can easily tell what it is and when you packed it.

 - Instead of jamming fruits and veges into the crisper, or shoving them into the fridge in the packet they came in, remove all the packaging and store fruit and veg in sealable container to keep them fresher for longer